deltachat/deltachat-pages/en/help.md

 - You are now synchronized, and can use both devices for sending and receiving E2E-encrypted messages with your communication partners.

+### Are there any plans for introducing a Delta Chat Web Client?

+- There are no immediate plans but some preliminary thoughts.
+- There are two avenues for introducing web delta chat, but both are significant work.
+For now, we focus on getting stable releases into all appstores (Google Play/iOS/Windows/macOS/Linux repositories) as native apps.

 ### Why can I choose not to watch the Inbox?

 This is an experimental setting for some people who are experimenting with